HibikeQuantum/Bear-Auto-Publisher/README.md

 [한국어 소개 블로그](https://hibikequantum.github.io/devlog/SideProject-1)

 ## recommend environment for running
+- in Bear app Preference, Enable `Markdown compatibility mode`
-- MacOS
+- OS: `MacOS`
-- global python command should be linked with python3 (python 3.9.6 is confirmed to have been executed)
+- global python command should be linked with python3 (`python 3.9.6` was confirmed to have been executed), If you do not want to install package global use `pyenv` command
-- bash 3.2.57, 5.1.57 are confirmed to have been executed
+- `bash 3.2.57, 5.1.57` was confirmed to have been executed

 ## install and execute
 1. Download app by git clone or zip